Du Fu: Health

 Du Fu is the first person in the historical record identified as a diabetic patient.
-In his later years, he suffered from diabetes and pulmonary tuberculosis, and died on board a ship on the Yangtze River, aged 58 years old.
+In his later years, he suffered from diabetes and pulmonary tuberculosis, and died on board a ship on the Yangtze, aged 58 years old.

 Works

 Criticism of Du Fu's works has focused on his strong sense of history, his moral engagement, and his technical excellence.